epartington/google-cloud-ai-runtime-tutorial/README.md

 ### Step 5.
 Create NAT Policy
-Create a NAT policy to translate traffic destined to the internet to the `untrust` interface address.
+Create a NAT policy to translate traffic outbound internet to the `untrust` interface address.

 1. Go to **Network Policies → NAT → Add Rule**.